Wedrix/watchtower/README.md

 ## Case Sensitivity & Naming

 GraphQL names are case-sensitive as detailed by the [spec](https://spec.graphql.org/October2021/#sec-Names).
 However, since [PHP names are case-insensitive](https://www.php.net/manual/en/language.namespaces.rationale.php), we cannot follow this spec requirement.
-Kindly note that using case-insensitive names with this library may lead to erratic undefined behaviour.
+Kindly note that using case-sensitive names with this library may lead to erratic undefined behaviour.

 ## Aliasing Parameterized Fields